Sicily: Byzantine period (535–827)

-Arab Period (827–1091)
+Arab period (827–1091)

-The Arabs initiated land reforms, which increased productivity and encouraged the growth of smallholdings, undermining the dominance of the latifundia.
-The Arabs further improved irrigation systems.
 The language spoken in Sicily under Arab rule was Siculo-Arabic and Arabic influence is present in some Sicilian words today.
 Although long extinct in Sicily, the language has developed into what is now the Maltese language on the islands of Malta today.

 A description of Palermo was given by Ibn Hawqal, an Arab merchant who visited Sicily in 950.
 A walled suburb, called the Al-Kasr (the palace), is the centre of Palermo to this day, with the great Friday mosque on the site of the later Roman cathedral.
 The suburb of al-Khalisa (modern Kalsa) contained the Sultan's palace, baths, a mosque, government offices, and a private prison.
 Ibn Hawqal estimated there were 7,000 butchers trading in 150 shops.
-During Muslim rule agricultural products such as oranges, lemons, pistachios and sugarcane were brought to Sicily.
-Western Sicily was overwhelmingly Muslim, and contained large plantations run by slave labor, often producing sugar.
+The Muslim rule introduced lemons, oranges and sugar cane, as well as cotton and mulberries for sericulture, and introduced the Qanat to improve irrigation systems for agriculture.
 Around 1050, the western half of Sicily was ethnically and culturally distinct from central and eastern Sicily.
-During this time, there was also a small Jewish presence in Sicily.
+During this time, there was also a small Jewish presence in Sicily, evidence seen in the catacombs discovered on the island.

 Palermo was initially ruled by the Aghlabids; later it was the centre of the Emirate of Sicily, which was under the nominal suzerainty of the Fatimid Caliphate.
-During the reign of this dynasty revolts by Byzantine Sicilians continuously occurred especially in the east where Greek-speaking Christians predominated.
-Parts of the island were re-occupied before revolts were quashed.
+Muslim sovereignty was never absolute across the island, and the creation of three subdivisions served to distinguish different approaches to government.
 Under the Arab rule the island was divided in three administrative regions, or "vals", roughly corresponding to the three "points" of Sicily: Val di Mazara in the west; Val Demone in the northeast; and Val di Noto in the southeast.
 As dhimmis, that is as members of a protected class of approved monotheists, the Eastern Orthodox Christians were allowed freedom of religion, but had to pay a tax, the jizya (in lieu of the obligatory alms tax, the zakat, paid by Muslims), and were restricted from active participation in public affairs.
-By the 11th century, the Emirate of Sicily began to fragment as intra-dynastic quarreling fractured the Muslim regime.
+Western Sicily was more Islamized and heavily populated by Arabs, allowing for full and direct administration; by contrast, the northeast region of Val Demone remained majority Christian and often resistant to Muslim rule, prompting a focus on tax collection and maintaining public order, as a result, revolts by Byzantine Sicilians continuously occurred in the east where Greek-speaking Christians predominated.
+Parts of the island were re-occupied before revolts were quashed.
+By the 11th century, the Emirate of Sicily began to fragment as intra-dynastic quarreling fractured the Muslim government.